 - 1/4 cup unsweetened cocoa powder

-- 2 tablespoons coconut oil
+- 2 tablespoons coconut oil or unsalted butter

 - 1/4 teaspoon kosher salt

 - 1/2 cup honey or pure maple syrup to make vegan

 - 1 teaspoon pure vanilla extract

-- 3 cups quick-cooking oats (see recipe notes to make your own)
+- 3 cups quick-cooking oats see recipe notes to make your own

 - 1/2 cup chopped dark chocolate or dark chocolate chips

-- With a small cookie scoop or spoon, drop heaping tablespoons of no bake cookie dough onto the prepared baking sheet.
-With your fingers, gently flatten tops and press around the sides to form the mounds into a cookie shape, then press the chopped chocolate decoratively on top.
+- With a cookie scoop or spoon, drop the dough by heaping tablespoons onto the prepared baking sheet.
+With your fingers, gently flatten tops and press around the sides to form the mounds into a cookie shape.
+Press the chopped chocolate decoratively on top.